slamora/brackets-wiki/Command-Line-Arguments.md

 Some example usage:

-Open the current folder in Brackets
+Open the current folder in Brackets: `brackets .`
-`brackets .`

-Open `index.html` in the current folder in Brackets `brackets index.html`
+Open `index.html` in the current folder in Brackets: `brackets index.html`

-Open up a specific folder
+Open up a specific folder: `brackets ~/Sites/mysite`
-`brackets ~/Sites/mysite`

 ## How to Remove/Undo the Command Line Tools